-If you choose to have a broker represent you, you should enter into a written agreement with the broker that clearly establishes the broker's obligations and your obligations.
+you should enter into a written agreement with the broker that clearly establishes the broker's obligations and your obligations.
 The agreement should state how and by whom the broker will be paid.
 You have the right to choose the type of representation, if any, you wish to receive.
 Your payment of a fee to a broker does not necessarily establish that the broker represents you.
 If you have any questions regarding the duties and responsibilities of the broker, you should resolve those questions before proceeding.

-Real estate licensee asks that you acknoledge receipt of this information about brokerage services for the licensee's records.
+Real estate licensee asks that you acknowledge receipt of this information about brokerage services for the licensee's records.